 Past contracts include lucrative small private companies with global customers, British public sector (BBC) and government (Companies House), the European Commission, large national and multinational financial institutions (Reliance Mutual, Deutsche Bank, Thomson Reutuers), international fashion retailers (Net-a-Porter, Nike), online advertising brokers (advertising.com, Bliss Media), agencies (Design Motive, ICE Mobile), and legeal medical texts (the first ever legally-binding pharmaceutical catalogue, for the ABPI), various photo- and map-servers, self-contained online shops.
 I've worked with a variety of interpretations of industry-standard best-practice, and when implementing, apply Ockham's Razor to development strategy and methodology (Agile), coding practices, and governance.

 I am usually looking for three- to six-month contract, anywhere a British citizen can work within three hours travel from Budapest.
-I frequently work in my native London, but always welcome change - I have enjoyed working in Amsterdam, Frankfurt, Cologne, and Budapest, as well remotely for companies based in NYC, Singapore, Germany, and Zurich.
+I frequently work in my native London, but always welcome change - I have enjoyed working in London, Amsterdam, Frankfurt, Cologne, and Budapest, as well remotely for companies based in the US, Singapore, Germany, and Zurich.

 In the free time such a work schedule affords me, when not programming experimentally, I record a variety of experimental musical generes with BitWig, VSTs, a German Thunder I, US PRS 24, Spanish flamenco guiar and laud, Bulgarian tar, Israeli oud, and lately Indian sitar.
-I enjoy reading all forms of psychology, 20th century European history, world politics, semiotics (in which I gained my BA), as well as keenly observing developments in consciousness and creativity research (also part of my MSc).
+I enjoy reading all forms of psychology, 20th century European history, eawrly Eastern texts, semiotics (in which I gained my BA), as well as keenly observing developments in consciousness and creativity research (also part of my MSc in AI).

 — Lee Goddard